Thai floods to slash growth, crisis not over for Bangkok

 That will add to the central bank's dilemma at the policy meeting on Wednesday.
 Core inflation is near 3 percent, the top of its target range, but the economy is under threat from both the floods and lower demand in Western export markets.

-To fund the recovery effort, the cabinet approved an increase in the budget deficit to 400 billion baht for the fiscal year from October 1 from an initially agreed 350 billion.
+To fund the recovery effort, the cabinet approved an increase in the budget deficit to 400 billion baht ($13 billion) for the fiscal year from October 1 from an initially agreed 350 billion.

 Deputy Prime Minister Kittirat Na Ranong said the government would look at ways to borrow "several hundreds of billions of baht" to fund the rebuilding and Finance Minister Thirachai said it could turn to a multilateral institution to tap into its technical expertise as well as its funding.